trivia

 Mass dampers are effective against the natural frequencies of structures and the swaying around them, or resonance.
 Understanding this property is the key to effective use of vibration control technology.

-The natural frequency is the frequency of vibration at which a structure is most likely to sway, expressed in units of [Hz] (hertz).
+The frequency at which a structure is most likely to sway is called its natural frequency, expressed in units of [Hz] (hertz).
 At the natural frequency and its surrounding frequencies, the structure tends to sway easily, and even weak forces can cause it to sway greatly.
 This is called resonance.Resonance, the phenomenon of increased shaking - a comprehensive guide.(Please refer to the following table).

 Example: Vibration of a pedestrian bridge

-In the case of a pedestrian bridge, the typical natural frequency of vibration is that the bridge portion vibrates in the vertical direction, as shown in Figure 1.
+In the case of a pedestrian bridge, the typical natural frequency of vibration is that the bridge portion vibrates in the vertical direction as shown in Figure 1.
 Suppose the natural frequency of this pedestrian bridge is 3 Hz.
-The 3 Hz component of the force generated by vehicles passing on the road or people walking on the pedestrian bridge will cause the pedestrian bridge to resonate, resulting in significant swaying.
-When crossing a pedestrian bridge, the uncomfortable fluffy swaying is often due to resonant natural frequency swaying.
+The 3 Hz component of the force generated by vehicles passing on the road or people walking on the pedestrian bridge will cause the bridge to resonate, resulting in a large swaying motion.
+When crossing a pedestrian bridge, the uncomfortable fluffy swaying is often caused by resonant natural frequency swaying.

 In the case of vibration problems caused by such resonance, the installation of mass dampers will likely reduce vibration and solve the problem.